cooperka/Resizer/README.md

-# Batch Image Resizer
+# Batch Image Scaler

-Simple utility to recursively resize all image files (`.png`, `.jpg`) within the parent directory to fit within a specified max dimension.
+Simple utility to recursively scale down all image files (`.png`, `.jpg`) within the parent directory to fit within a specified max dimension.
 For example, an image of size `200x600px` resized to a max dimension of `300px` will be end up being `100x300px`.
 Images smaller than the max dimension will be untouched.

 Essentially this is a wrapper for thebuzzmedia's [imgscalr][1] library, performing the scaling in bulk.